 It is the responsibility of parents of a child of school age to make sure that their child is educated.
 Most do this by sending their child to school regularly.
-At Mossvale Primary attendance is recorded twice a day, morning and afternoon.
+Attendance is recorded twice a day, morning and afternoon.
 Absence from school is recorded as authorised, that is approved by the education authority, or as unauthorised, that is unexplained by the parent (truancy).

 If a child is absent from school, parents are required to phone or email the school office by 9.30 am on the first day.
 If no telephone call or email is received, parents will automatically receive a text message asking them to phone the school immediately.
 If an absence is planned, please inform the head teacher in writing.
 If a child requires to depart early for any reason the school office must be notified in advance.
 No child will be permitted to leave early unless collected by an authorised adult.
 If at the end of the school day, for any reason, a child is not collected at his/her usual meeting place he/she must return to the building and report to the office immediately.
 Please ensure that your child understands this arrangement.